mhuebert/maria/doc/pedagogy.md

     - introduction to basics of computer science (recursion, higher order functions)
     - do some basic web stuff--this may be complicated by the fact that Maria is a self-enclosed tool, so building a web app may not be within scope.
 Instead, perhaps it would be possible to make a remote API call?
     - an exploration of Clojure features, e.g. laziness, infinite sequences, data types (this is the closest analogue to the existing ClojureBridge curriculum)
-    - a fun wander through mathematics or statistics
+    - a fun wander through mathematics or statistics (Fibonnacci, Shannon's entropy, Markov chains)
+    - word or programming puzzles
     - ??? your idea goes here